 Inflatable Jabba The Hutt

 Seeing as your kid’s trick-or-treating as Chewy and your dog’s currently dressed as an At-At Imperial Walker, you may as well go all-in on the Star Wars Halloween with this inflatable lawn Jabba.
-It stands 6 feet tall by 8 feet long, lights up, and even comes with its own fan (although, thankfully, not this guy).
-Sexy Princess Leia costume not included.
+It stands 6-feet-tall by 8-feet-long, lights up, and even comes with its own fan.